neelkamal0666/dremio-mcp/README.md

 ### AI-Powered SQL Generation

-When OpenAI API key is configured, the agent can:
+When Anthropic API key is configured, the agent can:
-- Convert complex natural language queries to SQL
+- Convert complex natural language queries to SQL using Claude
 - Suggest query optimizations
 - Explain SQL queries in natural language
 - Provide data insights and analysis